Handbook home

 On completion of this subject, students should be able to:

-- Describe the succession of minerals and rock textures in cores
+- Recognise and interpret the succession of minerals and rock textures in cores.

 Generic skills